and Demonstration Software

 programs evolve by natural selection in an open-ended arms race between hosts

 and parasites.
-A general description of Tierra, together with detailed
+For a general description of Tierra, together with detailed

-instructions for downloading and running the Tierra source code, can be
+instructions for downloading and running the Tierra source code, visit the

 Copyright © Leigh Tesfatsion.
 All Rights Reserved.